nicomedina99/nicomedina99.github.io/_posts/2021-10-06-in-defense-of-Calceolaria.md

 ---
 # In defense of *Calceolaria*

 Most plants look horrible when dead and Calceolaria is no exception.
-This is an ode to those herbarium specimens that try their best to store biological knowledge but look a little rough.
+This is an ode to those herbarium specimens that do their best storing biological knowledge but look a little rough.
 __working on it__